ufosc/SwampScheduler/README.md

 node -v
 npm -v
 ```
-If not installed, there are two types of installation:
+If not installed, there are two types of installations and either works:

 - Node version manager
-    - Easy to switch between versions of Node.js and npm
+    - Can switch between versions of Node.js and npm
 - Node installer
-    - Set version of Node.js and npm
+    - Access only to the set version of Node.js and npm

-To read more and install here: [Node.js and npm installation link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#windows-node-version-managers)
+Read more and install here: [Node.js and npm doc link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#windows-node-version-managers)

 ### Setup